 While you can enjoy sugary foods when you have diabetes, it is important to do so in moderation and with some understanding of how it could impact your blood sugar.
 This includes sugars found in desserts.

-When you have diabetes, your body is not able to use insulin correctly, not able to make any or enough insulin, or both.
-Since insulin is responsible for helping sugar move from the blood and into the cells, these problems with insulin can cause sugar to build up in your blood.
-Foods that contain carbohydrates raise blood sugar, and need to be regulated when you have diabetes to help you manage your blood sugar.
+When you have diabetes, your body is either not able to use insulin correctly or not able to make any or enough insulin.
+Some people with diabetes experience both of these issues.
+Problems with insulin can cause sugar to build up in your blood since insulin is responsible for helping sugar move from the blood and into the body’s cells.
+Foods that contain carbohydrates raise blood sugar.
+Carbohydrates need to be regulated when you have diabetes to help you manage your blood sugar.

-On nutrition labels, the term “carbohydrates” encompasses sugars, complex carbohydrates, and fiber.
-In desserts, a number of sweet-tasting products can be added to enhance sweetness.
+On nutrition labels, the term “carbohydrates” includes sugars, complex carbohydrates, and fiber.
+In desserts, a number of sweet-tasting ingredients can be added to enhance sweetness.
 While some foods, such as fruits, naturally contain sugars, most desserts have some type of sugar added to them.
-However, many dessert labels will not list “sugar” as a key ingredient.
+Many dessert labels will not list “sugar” as a key ingredient.
 Instead, they will list the ingredient as one or more of the following:

 - high-fructose corn syrup

 These sugar sources are carbohydrates and will raise your blood sugar.
 They can be found in cookies, cakes, pies, puddings, candy, ice cream, and other desserts.
 Because these simple sugars are digested much more quickly than regular carbohydrates, they have the potential to impact your blood sugar very quickly compared to other foods that contain more complex, less processed carbohydrates.
 They also often contain a lot of carbohydrates for a small serving.
 Both of these things can affect your ability to maintain control over your blood sugar levels.